teratan.lan - My Self-Hosted private Enterprise

 Life Planning (with AI!)

-The problem statement When you’re young, single, without family and with a job that you love, it’s easy to give that a lot of focus and energy.
+When you’re young, single, without family and with a job that you love, it’s easy to give that a lot of focus and energy.
 When I was promoted to Principal Solution Architect at work, I was about 12th in EMEA, and the youngest by a long way - in March 2019 at age 32.
 Soon after that I got married, started a family, COVID happened (!), bought a much nicer house and I would say life got a lot more complicated!
+As much as I am incredibly grateful for my wife and family, and I obviously not trade those in for anything, it’s been incredibly difficult to balance the newfound energy for my new home and new family, and my career just happened in the background.

 Continue reading...